 We generally perform a play and a pantomime in both Michaelmas and Lent.
 In Easter we perform four short plays around a theme (designed to be manageable and relaxing for after exams!).
 All of these are written, directed and produced by members of the society, often first-timers.

 We also just like hanging out with each other.
-We go to the pub every Thursday.
 We go see shows put on by our sister society in Oxford, OULES, and they come to see us.
 We usually have a camping trip to somewhere with forests or mountains in the summer, and a three-day-long New Year's party together.
 Some of us head up to the Edinburgh Fringe in August to do a more professional show (also normally daft), with things like actual theatres, budgets, sometimes even rehearsals.

 Just come along to our friendly open auditions at the beginning of each term, details of which get posted here and on our mailing lists.
 Even if you've never done anything like this before, we'd still like to see you!
 We have many parts with varying levels of commitment available, so if you don't want to take on too much, or if you want to steal the show, just let us know.